MntaseTshepi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 15- Displays the number of lines that contain the pattern "bin" from file /etc/passwd Task 16- Displays lines containing pattern "root" and 3 lines after them from file /etc/passwd Task 17- Displays the lines in file /etc/passwd not containing "root"
+Task 15- Displays the number of lines that contain the pattern "bin" from file /etc/passwd Task 16- Displays lines containing pattern "root" and 3 lines after them from file /etc/passwd Task 17- Displays the lines in file /etc/passwd not containing "root" Task 18- Displays all lines of the file starting with a letter